MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 ## Combinatorial Optimisation Problems (COP)

-Combinationrial optimisation problem has been well-studied and have a rich research context.
+Combinatorial optimisation problem has been well-studied and have a rich research context.
 In this section, we will focus on two problems that we interested most: Bin Packing Problem and Vehicle Routing Problem.
 We would briefly show the mathematical definition of the classic problem and its